 That being said there is hope!
 Many parents have wasted the most valuable resource for getting way ahead of the game and not just to catch up in math.
 That resource is right in front of us.
 That resource is......

 Every student should be using the summer months to catch up in math right now.
-Think about it, everyone takes a 3 month vacation from math each year and still survives.
-Well this year you lost the spring semester instead of the summer semester.
+Think about it, everyone takes a 3-month vacation from math each year and still survives.
+This year you lost the spring semester instead of the summer semester.
 You can easily catch up in math during this time period!

 I recommend doing problems on actual paper, not a screen.
 Call me old school but the screen burns neurons that are desperately needed to get through the problem.
 And use graph paper.
 Not just any graph paper but the super cool engineering graph paper.

 Using this paper will make your student feel professional while keeping their math lined up.
 Neatness is not optional to be a great mathematician.

 If your student is in the 8th to 9th grade set a goal of having them be able to solve a system of equations with fractional coefficients.
 I consider this to be a major milestone as it's proof your student has mastered many super important math skills.
 Watch the video I made on just this topic!